danielfdickinson/.github/docs/CODE_OF_CONDUCT.md

-# Code of conduct for repositories owned by @@danielfdickinson
+# Code of conduct for repositories owned by @danielfdickinson

 Because this is a personal set of repositories with only occasional chiming in by others, it'd be silly to go all formal.